 - Paralytic Squints – When poor blood supply causes damage to nerves connecting eye muscles, it results in partial eye movements and squint.

 Risk factors for Strabismus/Squint includes low birth weight, smoking throughout pregnancy, prematurity, cicatricial retinopathy of prematurity, anisometropia, hyperopia, and inheritance.

 - Congenital Squints: The causes of this type of squint are not completely known.
 In these cases, the child suffers from squint either from birth or develops it within the first 6 months of growth.
-Most of the times, congenital squints feature eyes that are turned inward.
+Most of the time, congenital squints feature eyes that are turned inward.

-- Other Causes: A squint might also develop in children suffering from cerebral palsy, Noonan syndrome, hydrocephalus and brain injury.
+- Other Causes: A squint might also develop in children suffering from cerebral palsy, Noonan syndrome, hydrocephalus, and brain injury.

 Symptoms include double vision, eye strain, depth perception loss, inability to read comfortably, fatigue setting in quickly while reading and unstable vision.

 Judicious patching and special glasses should be tried first in the case of constant squinting.
 If there is no improvement, vision therapy or eye surgery needs to be considered.
 Intermittent squinting on the other hand might be a symptom of developing binocular vision.
-Hence there are chances that the brain will help in retaining normal functioning of the eyes.
+Hence there are chances that the brain will help in retaining the normal functioning of the eyes.